-We’ve all heard stories about the eccentric interview questions that some companies are known for asking.
-But chances are you’ll be asked some pretty common questions first, ones that you can easily prepare for in advance.
+We’ve all heard the stories about eccentric interview questions that some companies ask.
+However, chances are you’ll be asked some pretty common interview questions first, ones that you can prepare for in advance.

 Here are 12 common interview questions and how to answer them well: